10 Epic Unexplored Places in Meghalaya – Offbeat Meghalaya’s Detailed Guide

 David Scott was a British administrator who built this 16 km horse-cart track that connected Cherrapunjee to Bangladesh.
 The trail is named after him.
 Later on, a war emerged between U Tirot Singh, king of the Khadsawphra Syiemship and the British.
 Thus the trail is visited by tourists not only to experience the lush meadows but also to understand the history of Meghalaya.

 David Scott Trek is gaining popularity lately, however, it is still not as crowded or famous as the Cherrapunjee area.
-The trek stretches from Mawphlang to Ladmawphlang, both os which should also be visited to understand Meghalaya a little better.
+The trek stretches from Mawphlang to Ladmawphlang, both of which should also be visited to understand Meghalaya a little better.

 Mawphlang Sacred Forest